10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 The gear ratio is considered among the most important aspects of a baitcasting reel, or any other type of reel.
 Most professional and other competitive anglers consider a reel’s gear ratio to be indicative of its ability to handle retrieves, as well as provide an edge when fighting an especially large species of game fish that require an angler to rely heavily on the toughness of their equipment and its ability to give them an advantage.

 A lower gear ratio is commonly used for lures like a large spinnerbait, deep-diving crankbait, or even an A-rig.
 This is mainly because the reel’s gear ratio will keep you from reeling too fast and causing too much of a variation in the speed of your lure, which can turn away a fish that might be following a crankbait or spinnerbait deep under the surface.
-Many professional anglers also prefer these low gear ratios for fishing in heavy cover when they might need to pull a fish out of brush or another type of debris quickly in order to avoid being tangled in a mess and losing the fish.
+Many professional anglers also prefer these low gear ratios for fishing in heavy cover when they might need to pull a fish out of brush or another type of debris quickly to avoid being tangled in a mess and losing the fish.

-It’s advisable to use a higher gear ratio for lures that will require you to reel in a good bit of slack during your retrieve, especially if you’re trying to maintain a faster speed.
+It’s advisable to use a higher gear ratio for lures that will require you to reel in a bit of slack during your retrieve, especially if you’re trying to maintain a faster speed.
 This is important for using with lures like topwater frogs, or various kinds of soft plastic lure setups that will be bounced across the bottom.

 Braking System